computer-geek64/article-engagement-predictor/README.md

 2) When trained with Bayesian hyperparameter optimization, the optimal parameters were (n_estimators = 80, max_depth= 10, learning_rate: 0.025968120043171675), resulting in an improved MSE of 171335.70(percent error 14.19%), or an improvement of 1.41928% in MSE using hyperparameters.

 3) Note that the model's ability is obviously best shown by it performing on a sample article with input parameters, and seeing how many comments it outputs.
 To keep this consistent, we will have one article with the following input features and pass it into both these models as well as the final engagement metric calculation to show how both models combine to provide estimated feedback.
+Our example article will have
+* Material type = News
+* Word count = 1107
+* Headline = 'mom dad fighting leftwing democrats lament sanderswarren rift'
+* Abstract = 'sudden breach 2 leading liberals democratic primary race disheartened fear provide advantage partys moderate candidates'
+The tuned XGBoost model with the optimal parameters predicts the number of comments for this article as 157.

 4) Find the most relevant features which determine how the number of comments is predicted.
 This will provide New York Times relevant metrics to see which variables to change to alter future number of comments.